 For the few that wonder about this, the site or its owner have nothing to do with the keshi figures of the 80s of the same name or anyone else — company or individual — using the name.

-I was born in Athens, Hellas (you probably know it as Greece), in 1980, where I also grew up and went to school, before going to England to study at Imperial College London, a small educational institution in London’s French Quarter.
-After graduating with a M.Eng in Information Systems Engineering, some sort of joint EE/CS degree with a twist, I stayed on, working on a Ph.D in Distributed Artificial Intelligence, and more specifically in self-organising (highly autonomous) artificial societies of software agents — that was good work that I never really finished.
+I was born in Athens, Hellas (you probably know it as Greece), in 1980, where I also grew up and went to school, before moving to the UK to study at Imperial College London, a small educational institution in London’s French Quarter.
+After graduating with a M.Eng in Information Systems Engineering, some sort of joint EE/CS degree with a ‘management’ twist, I stayed on, working on a Ph.D in Distributed Artificial Intelligence, and more specifically in self-organising (highly autonomous) artificial societies of software agents — that was good work that I never properly finished.
 I have a lifelong passion for technology, and more specifically for computers, arguably the most promising, polymorphic, evolving and open-ended device created by mankind.
 I’ve also had an obsession with music since my early childhood, for a while contemplating a career as a classical guitarist.

-In late 2005, I founded my company, Cosmical Technology in Athens and for the better part of a decade I worked full-time on AthensBook, ThessBook, two smart guides for Greece’s largest cities and GEO|ADS, one of the early advertising platforms for mobile devices.
+Before that, I spent a decade running my company, Cosmical Technology in Athens.
+At Cosmical I provided consulting and software development services for a few years, until my colleagues and I started working full-time on AthensBook, ThessBook, two smart guides for Greece’s largest cities and GEO|ADS, one of the early advertising platforms for mobile devices.
 Despite the difficulties we faced running a high-tech business like this in a country like Greece — and at the onset of probably the largest crisis this country ever faced — the ride was thrilling, demanding and fulfilling.
 They are products that rode on the smartphone and mobile computing revolution and a reminder that we live in an enthusing time that brings back memories of my childhood and those of another revolution, that of personal computing, about thirty or so years earlier.

 I occasionally speak and write publicly about technology, entrepreneurship and policy (esp. privacy issues and the diffusion of technology in society).

-Thanks for visiting cosmix.org.
+Thanks for visiting cosmix.org!